tom-s/react-drag-sortable/README.md

 ## Description

 Make a list of elements (array) sortable by drag and drop.
-While dragging, a customizable placeholder is displayed on the drop area.
+Allows to specify a customizable placeholder to be displayed on the drop area.
+Allows to customize the style of items at every step (normal, being dragged, placeholder).
 The component supports both horizontal and vertical lists.
 The component uses interact.js for crossbrowser dragging (see [http://interactjs.io](http://interactjs.io/) for more details).
-The specificity of this component is that it will automatically adapt to your items width and height (no 100% width placeholders anymore).
+Works with items of variables width (in %)  as well as static width.

 SUPPORTS IOS AND TOUCH GESTURES (tested on ipad and safari)